 To create the trigger, navigate to the Triggers page in GTM and click “New.

-Select the trigger type is ‘Custom Event’ and set the Event name to ‘ga_event’.
+Select the trigger type ‘Custom Event’ and set the Event name to ‘ga_event’.
 The trigger should fire on all custom events.

 Data Layer Variables